AmitKumarDas/Decisions/blogs/installer_the_way_I_think.md

 ### There is lot more
 It is not just about decoupling from above tools to get the install done.
 There is lot more to installation than just installing the solution on any given environment.
-Installation need to bother about cloud versus on-premise environments.
-It needs to abstract away the product internals from the end user.
-Expecting all of these to be available in community tools is not a convincing idea.
+On one hand, installation need to bother about cloud versus on-premise environments.
+At the same time, it must abstract away the product internals from the end user.
+Expecting these, which also sounds to be contradictory statements, to be available in community tools does not seem convincing.
 In fact this is one of the reasons, we find a lot of home grown as well as community developed  operators whose main job is to provide a lifecycle to install and ensure a smooth day two related operations.
 Scale up, scale  down, upgrade, remove, etc are other factors that are very much a part of _**install lifecycle**_.
 Install is no longer a one time activity but a reconcile loop that runs throughout the lifecycle of the product.

 On a concluding note, this move from being an activity to a process should not even be a thing of concern to the end users.